studgent/docs/release_report_oomo/330_functionalrequirementsforsystem.md

 > The points of interest of the last 5 times you used augmented reality, will be stored locally on your device.
 This is to reduce the internet traffic.
 These points of interest will have a maximum life-cycle of 10 days.

 We cache all the points of interest and events with their detailed information for many different purposes, like the list and map overview, with a life-cycle of 1 day.
 That life-cycle duration can be tweaked in a XML file.
-If there are new items added, only those new items are fetched from the back-end, and not the entire list of data.
-This is to further reduce internet usage.
+The events are filtered at the backend based on the current date, only future events are served.

 > For certain challenges, where the trophy points are dependent of the duration, the app will store data like duration.